 - Green shopping.
 Want to let parents pick out their own green gift from an online catalog?
 Check out Green Benefits, which offers a wide variety of environmentally friendly items.
 You can even get wrapping paper—only this kind is recycled! (greenbenefits.com)

-Is this the right fundraiser for us?
+Is this the right fundraiser for you?

 What to ask potential partners: